dmeritano/crypto-exchange-rates/README.md

 USD => United States dollar

+Using: Styled Components, CSS Modules, Hooks, Custom Hooks, useEffect for API Consumption (with async-away)

 App created with **Vite**
 * Vite (is a build tool that aims to provide a faster and leaner development experience for modern web projects)

-Styled Components, CSS Modules, Hooks, Custom Hooks, useEffect for API Consumption (with async-away)